So, what is the main function of the harmonic balancer? Well, it is to absorb and reduce harmonic and torsional vibrations, from the engine.

-The inertial mass consists of an outer ring and an inner hub that; connects to the crankshaft.
-The outer ring contains the mass to cancel out the vibrational forces.
+The inertial mass, is made up of an outer ring and an inner hub.
+And, that connects to the crankshaft.
+The outer ring houses the mass, to cancel out the vibrational forces.

-Between the two metal components is the energy-dissipating element; which is a rubber or elastomeric compound.
-This ring of rubber allows the two metal parts to go; out of phase as it absorbs the vibrations.
+Between the two metal parts, is the energy dissipating element.
+That material, is a rubber or elastomeric compound.
+This ring of rubber, allows the two metal parts, to go out of phase, as it absorbs the vibrations.

 With A Fluid Isolation System

-The constant twist/untwist movement causes the rubber to heat.
-The most damaging cause would be engine overheating.
-That extra heat can dramatically accelerate; deterioration of the rubber isolation ring.
-In addition to heat deterioration; fluid contamination can also; accelerate decomposition of the rubber isolation ring.
+The constant twist/untwist movement, causes the rubber to heat.
+The most damaging cause, would be the engine, getting too hot.
+That extra heat, can dramatically accelerate deterioration, of the rubber isolation ring.
+In addition to heat deterioration, fluid contamination can also accelerate decomposition, of the rubber isolation ring.

-If you have an engine oil leak or coolant leak that flows onto the harmonic balancer.
+Consequently, you can have an engine oil leak or coolant leak that flows, onto the harmonic balancer.

-The oil and coolant contamination softens the rubber; causing a change in vibration frequency.
-A technician with a stethoscope can pick up the; vibrations of a bad harmonic balancer.
-In some cases, you can also see the belt vibration.
-As the rubber deteriorates even more; you’ll notice engine vibration at higher (RPM)s.
+The oil and coolant contamination, softens the rubber, causing a change in vibration frequency.
+Most people with a stethoscope, can pick up the vibrations of a bad harmonic balancer.
+In some cases, you can also see, the belt vibration.
+As the rubber deteriorates even more, you’ll notice engine vibration at higher (RPM)s.

-One of the first symptoms of a potential problem is engine vibration.
-If the harmonic balancer can no longer properly absorb the harmonic vibrations; the engine will shake excessively.
-The shaking will become even more pronounced.
-As a result, making it dangerous to the engine at high speeds.
+One of the first symptoms of a potential problem, is engine vibration.
+If the harmonic balancer can no longer properly absorb the harmonic vibrations, the engine will shake badly.
+At some point, the shaking will become even more apparent.
+As a result, making it dangerous to the engine, at high speeds.

 Misaligned Timing Marks

-Another common issue is the hold down bolt; coming loose or breaking.
+Another common issue, is the hold down bolt coming loose or breaking.
 In fact, some engines are more prone than others for this problem.
-It may be from incorrect torque or just engine vibration.
-So, at some point it could develop into a; wobble in the pulley or even severe engine damage.
+It may be from the wrong torque or just engine vibration.
+But, at some point it could develop into, a wobble in the pulley or even, severe engine damage.

-A belt tensioner or decoupler pulley can take only so much vibration.
-While the damper may only flex 1º or 2º, this helps to take a lot of; strain off attached components.
+A belt tensioner or de coupler pulley, can take only so much vibration.
+While the damper may only flex 1º or 2º, this helps to take a lot of strain off attached parts.

 A Squeaking Noise You Just Can’t Diagnosis

-A worn keyway could cause the balancer to fall off.
-As a result, overheating and damage to the engine will be the end result.
+A worn keyway, could cause the balancer to fall off.
+As a result, causing the engine to over heat, and even more damage.

-So, some dampers work hardest during idle.
-If a damper has failed; the idle may fluctuate as the dampening mass moves around.
+So, some dampers work hardest, during idle.
+If a damper has failed, the idle may vary, as the dampening mass moves around.

 Removal Errors ( Use The Correct Tools )

-So, do not use a hammer to hit the damper.
-Because, this could damage the internal components.
+Above all, never use a hammer to hit the damper.
+Because, this could damage, the internal parts.
 Instead, always use the correct tools to install a damper.
-As a result, not using the correct tools can; damage the damper and the crankshaft.
-The most common installation error is using the center bolt to; pull the damper on the nose of the crank.
-That’s why, it is common to strip the threads in the crankshaft.
+Because, not using the correct tools, can damage the damper and the crankshaft.
+The most common install error, is using the center bolt, to pull the damper on the nose of the crank.
+That’s why, it is common, to strip the threads in the crankshaft.

 Installing The Wrong Belt

-A belt that is too tight can cause; excessive stress on the accessory belt drive items.
-As a result, the harmonic damper can fail from the extra tension.
-You may also see this as a flutter in the tensioner arm.
+A belt that is too tight, can cause extra stress, on the accessory belt drive items.
+As a result, the harmonic damper can fail, from the extra tension.
+You may also see this, as a flutter in the tensioner arm.